Conditional Selective Inference for the Selected Groups in Panel Data: Introduction

-For this reason, a growing number of researchers are turning to the third type of modeling strategy that lies between the two extremes: the panel group structure models, which assume that the units are classified into several unknown groups, with members of the same group sharing common slope parameters, while heterogeneity persists across different groups.
+Consequently, an increasing number of researchers have embraced an intermediate paradigm that bridges these two extremes: panel group structure models.
+This approach posits that individuals are partitioned into a finite number of latent groups, where units within the same group share common slope parameters, while heterogeneity manifests across different groups.
 Research in this area is very abundant, and most related works fall into two main categories based on their objectives.
 The first strand of literature aims to develop various detection algorithms such as the Classifier-LASSO (C-LASSO) method \citep{su2016identifying}, the $k$-means clustering \citep{liu2020identification} and the sequential binary segmentation algorithm (SBSA) \citep{wang2021identifying} to improve the accuracy of identifying unknown group structures.
-Applications of these detection algorithms have been extended to various types of panel models, see, e.g., \cite{su2018identifying,wang2018homogeneity,su2019sieve,huang2020identifying,mehrabani2023estimation,su2023identifying}, \cite{wang2024panel} and \cite{loyo2025grouped}.
+Applications of these detection algorithms have been extended to various types of panel models, see, e.g., \cite{su2018identifying}, \cite{wang2018homogeneity}, \cite{su2019sieve}, \cite{huang2020identifying}, \cite{mehrabani2023estimation}, \cite{su2023identifying}, \cite{wang2024panel} and \cite{loyo2025grouped}.
 This research field is very active, and this review is surely incomplete.
 The second strand aims to conduct hypothesis tests for the homogeneity of individuals, i.e., whether the slopes across individuals are statistically equivalent, see, e.g., \cite{pesaran2008testing}, \cite{su2013testing,breitung2016lagrange} and \cite{campello2019testing}.